About Us

 The Lexington Lyceum Advocates (LLA) has been awarded an $8,000 grant for strategic planning by the Community Endowment of Lexington (CEL), an endowed fund of the Foundation for MetroWest.

 LLA president Mark Manasas commented, “We are honored to have the support of the CEL, which plays such a vital part in supporting Lexington’s community.
 This grant will enable us to set priorities, make effective decisions, and build broad-based support for reviving the Ellen Stone Building.
-We’re looking forward to building a stronger, financially sustainable modern lyceum, history center, and community space in one of Lexington’s architectural treasures.”
+We are looking forward to building a stronger, financially sustainable modern lyceum, history center, and community civic space in one of Lexington’s architectural and cultural treasures.”

 The LLA is currently interviewing consultants to lead their strategic planning.